webiny/docs.webiny.com/docs/get-started/going-live.md

 }
 ```

-If you don't want to change anything for your `dev` environment, leave them as is.
+If you don't want to change anything for your `dev` environment, you can use the default parameters.

 However, if you want to use a different database, for example, you can create a new config block and override the `default` values: